jimberlage/vawk/README.md

-# shble (sh)ell ta(ble)
+# VAWK (Visual AWK)

 This projects provides a graphical environment for splitting & viewing shell command output.
-It aims to be a more intuitive way to view subsets of stdout and stderr, where previously you would have to research a `sed` or `awk` command.
+It aims to be a more intuitive way to view subsets of stdout, where previously you would have to research an `awk` command.